A journey through the history of the Japanese tea ceremony.

 Nodate (野点) :

-- It is an outdoor tea ceremony, often held in a garden or under an arbor.
-It highlights the connection with nature and seasonality.
+It is an outdoor tea ceremony, often held in a garden or under an arbor.
+It emphasizes connection with nature and seasonality.

 -